What Giant Redwood Forest is Closest to San Francisco?

 After their discovery by Augustus T. Dowd, demand to see the giant redwoods in this area was immediate.
 Tourists began arriving at the Calaveras North Grove by 1853.
 The park’s North Grove is the longest continuously operating tourist attraction in California, and perhaps anywhere west of the Mississippi.

 Calaveras Big Trees State Park is one of the easiest places to see towering trees and preserves two groves of Giant Sequoias.
 In addition to the giant trees, you will find the Stanislaus River, Beaver Creek, ancient volcanic formations, and natural meadows.
-There is also has a wonderful museum where you can learn about local wildlife and view two short videos that are educational and enjoyable for all ages
+There is also a wonderful museum where you can learn about local wildlife and view two short videos that are educational and enjoyable for all ages.

 Know before you go.
 You can reserve a site at one of the two large campgrounds or tent sites in advance.
 Summer is the busiest time of year.
 Spring offers showy white dogwood blossoms.